nmpetkov/Zphpbb/README.md

 ## Vendor

 ### phpBB
-This module is based on phpBB, http://www.phpbb.com/.
-Current version (3.0.11).
+This module is based on phpBB, http://www.phpbb.com/, version 3.0.11.
+Version 3.1 is not supported yet!

 ## Installation